x

 The Bills are showing a capacity to match up well against a variety of opponents.
 It will be important for them to get a fourth straight win, and a third against a conference opponent, for postseason playoff seeding.

-Yes, I used the P-word.
+Yes, I'm talking about playoff seeding after only three games.
 It’s perfectly fine to do so given what we’ve seen so far.

 Before You Leave, Check This Out